mksaraf/kubernetes-lab-tutorial/content/apiserver.md

 The data returned by the API server is no longer just the API object, it is a different object which contains both the type of the change, e.g. created, modified, deleted, as well as the API object itself.
 In this way a client can watch and observe all changes to that object, or set of objects instead of polling at some interval for possible updates, which introduces load and latency.

 ## API Aggregation
 The aggregation layer allows Kubernetes to be extended with additional APIs, beyond what is offered by default.
 It enables installing additional Kubernetes-style APIs in the cluster.
 These can either be pre-built, existing 3rd party solutions, such as a service-catalog, or user-created APIs servers.
-The can either run as pods in the same kubernetes cluster or run as standalone services.
+They can either run as pods in the same kubernetes cluster or run as standalone services.

+For example, the metric-server is deployed as stand-alone APIs service running as pod in kube-system namespace

+    kubectl get pods -n kube-system
+    NAME                              READY     STATUS    RESTARTS   AGE
+    kube-dns-598d7bf7d4-bn9pq         3/3       Running   0          17d
+    metrics-server-86bd9d7667-mx9jp   1/1       Running   0          10d

 ## Custom Resources

 ## The Operator framework